 3. Checking your hand position for the 10:00 or 11:00 release.

-4. Getting out one the correct target.
+4. Getting the ball out over the correct target.

-5. Being square to the target.
+5. Being square to the target and staying on balance.

 7. Having a nice smooth pendulum swing, no jerky movements.